 Peas are a good source of vegetable protein along with having a decent amount of fibre.
 In fact, these tiny delights are low in fat and have zero cholesterol.
 If you haven't added peas in your diet, it's time you do.
 Add peas to curries, salads and all things good!

-Peas are a good source of vegetable protein along with having a decent amount of fibre
+High protein vegetables: Peas are a good source of vegetable protein along with having a decent amount of fibre4.
+Kale

 Kale is another great source of plant-based protein.
 Moreover, it contains phenolic compounds that give them antioxidant properties.
 You can easily steam, boil or saute kale and consume on a daily basis for maximum benefits.